telliott99/MyMath/int-theory/circles.rst

 The third view is the most familiar, but it has a somewhat harder calculation.
 Nevertheless, we will do it here for completeness.

 We need to find the area under the positive square root in the equation for a circle.
-For this problem, the limits should be :math:`x=0  \Rightarrow R` or :math:`x=-R  \Rightarrow R`.
+For this problem, the limits should be :math:`x=0  \rightarrow R` or :math:`x=-R  \rightarrow R`.
 Start with the standard

 .. math::